Whenever you try to buy Premier League tickets, especially at one of the big clubs, you will run into these things called memberships.

 Even with a membership, some Premier League clubs are just about impossible.
 For example, Groundhopper Paul has maintained a membership with Liverpool for four years, just to try and build up some points.
 So far, he has managed to buy exactly one ticket, on a Tuesday night in the League Cup against Swansea.
 Even after they expanded Anfield, and even when they were playing Plymouth Argyle in the FA Cup, he couldn’t get a ticket, membership or no.

 If a fairly big club is playing another fairly big club, like Chelsea-Spurs above, you will probably have to get a membership.
 Or if it’s a cup game with a big team coming in, like when Liverpool had to go play at Plymouth.

 Sometimes, though, it might be a club you’ve never heard of – but a really big game for them.
-For example, I once went to Norwich City, and they happened to be playing Ipswich Town.
-That, for both teams, is the biggest game of the year, so then I really wanted to see it.
+For example, Paul once went to Norwich City, and they happened to be playing Ipswich Town.
+That, for both teams, is the biggest game of the year, so then he really wanted to see it.
 So say hello to the newest member of Canary Nation!

 If you’re looking at one of these smaller clubs, send an email to their ticket office to confirm tickets will probably be on General Sale and when.

 When You Won’t Need a Membership

 Basically, the rest of the time.
 Barnsley home to Blackburn Rovers?
 Step right up!
 Swansea City home to Brentford?
 Just pay attention to that “general sale” date and get on it.

 No luck?
 Here’s a Shortcut

 If you absolutely positively must see Man U, and they are playing Man City, and it’s your only shot at Old Trafford, there is another (expensive) option: the hospitality package.
 Now you’re talking a few hundred bucks per person, but you’ll be there.